minecraftforum/rules/rules/servers/rules.markdown

 * Stealing or copying another server's original post is not allowed, this is considered plagiarism
 * Servers may be removed or banned at the staff's discretion
 * Servers are to be posted in the section that best fits what the server offers, a description of the sections can be found [here](#servers:server-types)
-* Keep reviews you make on a servers thread civil, don't specifically tell members to not join a server.
-Let the member decide on their own
+* Keep reviews you make on a servers thread civil.
+Do not specifically tell members to not join a server but instead let them decide on their own with the information you provided

 * __Hub Servers__